jamesmorgan/ReloadablePropertiesAnnotation/README.md

 * Can be used to define several layers of properties which can aid in defining multiple application configurations e.g sandbox/development/testing/production.
 * A pet project of mine I have been intending to implement for a while
 * A test of the new Java 7 WatchService API
-* Another dive in Spring & general investigation of Google Guava's EventBus, a class which I believe is the extremely useful and easy to use
+* Another dive in Spring & general investigation of Google Guava's EventBus
 * The project is aimed to be open to modification if required
 * Sample testing tools (CountDownLatch, Hamcrest-1.3, JMock-2.6.0-RC2)